 December 11, 1983

-In 1 Corinthians, Paul addresses the importance of understanding who should participate in the Lord's Supper.
+In 1 Corinthians, Paul addresses the importance of understanding who should participate in the Lord’s Supper.
 A personal examination assists in determining if one is receiving the symbolic bread and cup as Christ intended or in an unworthy manner.
-Self reconciliation before participation requires an examination of our beliefs, actions and heart.
-As a member of God's family, we should approach communion thankfully, confidently and joyfully.
+Alistair Begg reminds us that as members of God’s family, we should approach Communion thankfully, confidently, and joyfully.

 17But in the following instructions I do not commend you, because when you come together it is not for the better but for the worse.
 18For, in the first place, when you come together as a church, I hear that there are divisions among you.
 And I believe it in part,4 19for there must be factions among you in order that those who are genuine among you may be recognized.
 20When you come together, it is not the Lord's supper that you eat.
 21For in eating, each one goes ahead with his own meal.
 One goes hungry, another gets drunk.
 22What!
 Do you not have houses to eat and drink in?
 Or do you despise the church of God and humiliate those who have nothing?
 What shall I say to you?
 Shall I commend you in this?
 No, I will not.